bkclerke/MyUmbDocs/Starterkit-Package/Package-Includes.md

 ## Scripts

-In the scripts folder, we include a `/scss/` or `/less/` directory to store the files used to generate the website stylesheets with the preprocessor you want to use.
-Typically we use SASS so you will need to add your sass files in this directory.
+In the scripts folder, there is a `/scss/` or `/less/` directory to store the files used to generate the website stylesheets with the preprocessor you want to use.
+Typically SASS is the preferred method.
+You will need to add your sass files in this directory.
 This makes it so that a backoffice user cannot modify the stylesheet directly from the Umbraco backoffice and forces this type of development to be done by a developer.

 The main.js file is the default file for storing the javascript used by the site.
 This file would be customized based on what plugins and resources your site needs.